-''' Following is the structure of a C++ program tht prints a string on the screen:
+Following is the structure of a C++ program that prints a string on the screen:

+'''

 #include<iostream.h>

 void main ()

 {

-cout<<" Study material for Class XI";
+cout<<" Computer Science for Class XI";

 }

 The program produces following output:

-Study material for Class XI
+Computer Science for Class XI

 '''

 The above program includes the basic elements that every C++ program has.
-Let us check it line by line void main (): this line is the compilation starts with the main ().
+Let us check it line by line void main () :this line is the compilation starts with the main ().
 Every C++ programs compilation starts with the main ().

-#include<iostream.h>: This line includes the preprocessor directive include which includes the header file iostream.h in the program.
+#include<iostream.h> : This line includes the preprocessor directive include which includes the header file iostream.h in the program.

-Void: Every C++ programs is the keyword used when the function has no return values.
+void Every C++ programs is the keyword used when the function has no return values.